NordicSemiconductor/IOS-nRF-Connect-Device-Manager/README.md

 [![Swift Package Manager](https://img.shields.io/badge/SwiftPM-Compatible-brightgreen)](https://swift.org/package-manager/)
 [![CocoaPods](https://img.shields.io/badge/CocoaPods-Compatible-brightgreen)](https://cocoapods.org/)

-# nRF Connect Device Manager

-nRF Connect Device Manager library is compatible with [McuManager (McuMgr, for short)](https://docs.zephyrproject.org/3.2.0/services/device_mgmt/mcumgr.html#overview), a management subsystem supported by [nRF Connect SDK](https://developer.nordicsemi.com/nRF_Connect_SDK/doc/latest/nrf/index.html), [Zephyr](https://docs.zephyrproject.org/3.2.0/introduction/index.html) and Apache Mynewt.  **It is the recommended protocol for Device Firmware Update(s) on new Nordic-powered devices going forward and should not be confused with the previous protocol, NordicDFU, serviced by the [Old DFU Library](https://github.com/NordicSemiconductor/IOS-DFU-Library)**.
-McuManager uses the [Simple Management Protocol, or SMP](https://docs.zephyrproject.org/3.2.0/services/device_mgmt/smp_protocol.html), to send and receive message requests from compatible devices.
+nRF Connect Device Manager library is compatible with [McuManager (or McuMgr for short)](https://docs.zephyrproject.org/3.2.0/services/device_mgmt/mcumgr.html#overview) and [SUIT (shorthand for Software Update for the Internet of Things)]().
+McuManager is a management subsystem supported by [nRF Connect SDK](https://developer.nordicsemi.com/nRF_Connect_SDK/doc/latest/nrf/index.html), [Zephyr](https://docs.zephyrproject.org/3.2.0/introduction/index.html) and Apache Mynewt.
+McuManager relies on its own [McuBoot](https://docs.mcuboot.com/) bootloader for secure bootstrapping after a firmware update and, uses the [Simple Management Protocol, or SMP](https://docs.zephyrproject.org/3.2.0/services/device_mgmt/smp_protocol.html), for communication over Bluetooth LE.
 The SMP Transport definition for Bluetooth Low Energy, which this library implements, [can be found here](https://docs.zephyrproject.org/latest/services/device_mgmt/smp_transport.html).

+SUIT and McuManager are related, but not interchangeable.
+SUIT relies on its own bootloader, but communicates over the SMP Service.
+Additionally, SUIT supports some functionalities from McuManager, but is not guaranteed to do so.
+It's best to always check if a McuManager feature is supported by sending the request, rather than assuming it is.

 The library provides a transport agnostic implementation of the McuManager protocol.
 It contains a default implementation for BLE transport.

 > Minimum required iOS version is 9.0, originally released in Fall of 2015.

-### Note

-This repository is a fork of the [McuManager iOS Library](https://github.com/JuulLabs-OSS/mcumgr-ios), which is no longer being supported by its original maintainer.
-As of 2021, we have taken ownership of the library, so all new features and bug fixes will be added here.
-Please, migrate your projects to point to this Git repsository in order to get future updates.
-See [migration guide](https://github.com/NordicSemiconductor/Android-nRF-Connect-Device-Manager#migration-from-the-original-repo).
+> [!Warning]
+> This library, the default & main API for Device Firmware Update by Nordic Semiconductor, **should not be confused with the previous protocol, NordicDFU**, serviced by the [Old DFU Library](https://github.com/NordicSemiconductor/IOS-DFU-Library).

 ## Compatible Devices